LoupVaillant/Monocypher-Handshake/DESIGN.md

 _Why HChacha20 instead of a real Hash like Blake2b?_ The idea is to minimise the code necessary to setup and use the secure channel (less code means smaller programs and less strain for the instruction cache).
-Users are expected to use Chacha20/Poly1305, anyway, we might as well use them to perform the handshake.
-As a bonus, it also leverages the `crypto_key_exchange()` API.
+Users are expected to use Chacha20/Poly1305 anyway, so we might as well use them to perform the handshake.

-_Why is K3 hashed into Ks?_ To avoid nonce reuse.
-K3 is used to authenticate the last message with nonce 0 and counter 0, which the user might reuse by accident.
-We could change those values, but it is simpler to just provide an untainted key.
-The cost is negligible anyway, since a Chacha block can hold both an authentication key and a derived key.

 One way Handshake design